 Table 6.6 Here

 In TD-II layer VI, the assemblage is rich in cores, mostly Levallois (N=41), and prismatic (N=33) cores abandoned in various reduction stages.
 The low ratio of tools to blanks (0.14) and blanks to cores (7.9) is in accordance with the secondary position of the assemblage.
 In the layer 4 assemblage in TD, the lowest ratio of tools to blanks (0.06) and the highest blanks to core ratio (84.1) imply knapping activities on site (Table 6.6).
 The composition of Kozarnika layer 5c is quite different, with the highest quantity of debris due to raw material shape and quality (Figure 6.3).
-The primary blade debitage (identical to imported products) in BK Cave Layer I is characterised by certain Levallois features and a robust blade shape, like those from both layers in Temnata.
+The primary blade debitage (identical to imported products) in BK Cave layer I is characterised by certain Levallois features and a robust blade shape, like those from both layers in Temnata.
 Based on the negatives of the dorsal surfaces of the blades, the dominant technology in all assemblages is unidirectional with parallel laminar removals and, less often, bidirectional blade removals.
 Bipolar blade reduction is more systematically employed in the youngest IUP assemblage from TD-I layer 4, followed by the TD-II layer VI assemblage.
 A unipolar convergent reduction schema was equally employed in the blade assemblage from TD-I layer 4, and in the bladelet assemblage from layer 5c in Kozarnika (Figure 6.5a).
-All blade and bladelet assemblages are mainly characterised by unprepared (i.e. plain) platforms; however the IUP blades assemblages often exhibit facetted platforms (Figure 6.5c).
+All blade and bladelet assemblages are mainly characterised by unprepared (i.e., plain) platforms; however the IUP blades assemblages often exhibit facetted platforms (Figure 6.5c).
 Linear platforms (Figure 6.5b) are more frequent in the assemblage from BK Cave.

 Figure 6.5 Here

 The exterior platform angle, which is related to the knapping technique of the BK Cave IUP blade assemblage, is most often 85° to 90° (Figure 6.5c), indicating use of hard hammer direct percussion (Figure 6.5d).
 Small laminar products in the IUP were obtained using bipolar anvil percussion (Horta et al. 2020).
-EUP small blade-bladelets from layer 5c in Kozarnika Cave have an acute platform angle of 60°–70° (the angle between striking and knapping platforms, Figure 6.5c).
-The EUP assemblage from Kozarnika Cave (layer 5c) exhibits the earliest evidence of systematic use of soft organic hammer direct percussion distinguishable with platform morphology: absent, diffused bulb “like a lip”, very fine platform, blunt exterior platform angle (e.g. Pelegrin 2000).
+EUP small blade-bladelets from layer 5c in Kozarnika Cave have an acute platform angle of 60–70° (the angle between striking and knapping platforms, Figure 6.5c).
+The EUP assemblage from Kozarnika Cave (layer 5c) exhibits the earliest evidence of systematic use of soft organic hammer direct percussion distinguishable with platform morphology: absent, diffused bulb ‘like a lip’, very fine platform, blunt exterior platform angle (e.g., Pelegrin 2000).

 Blades with straight profiles prevail in the IUP assemblages, in contrast to the EUP assemblage from Kozarnika where the occurrence of slightly curved blades and bladelets is common (Figure 6.6a).
 Interestingly, slightly twisted and twisted laminar products are found in the IUP (TD-I layer 4) and in the EUP (Kozarnika layer 5c) assemblages (Figure 6.6a).